sagemath/sagewiki_to_gh-2022-10-10/education5.md

  * Figure out the best way for public posting of Sage worksheets using "modules for teaching" like [[http://trac.sagemath.org/sage_trac/ticket/14288|#14288 Interactive Simplex Method]]

 === David Perkinson ===
-  * Work an a Sage package for hyperplane arrangements.
+  * Work on a Sage package for hyperplane arrangements.

 === S Singleton ===
  * Develop new worksheets that complement current [[http://www.pogil.org/resources/curriculum-materials| POGIL curriculum materials]]